-- (2) Member of compensation committee - (3) Member of nominating and corporate governance committee. - Each of Dr. Gordon and Mr. Patrick has indicated that he will resign as a director contingent upon, and effective immediately following, the pricing of this offering.
+- (2) Member of compensation committee - (3) Member of nominating and corporate governance committee. - Each of Dr. Gordon and Mr. Patrick resigned as a director contingent upon, and effective immediately following, the pricing of this offering

 The following is a biographical summary of the experience of our non-employee directors.